darasus/ai-blog/content/the-future-of-blockchain-technology-in-business.md

   trade and interact without the need for intermediaries.
 The internet is currently controlled by a few large companies like Google, Amazon and Facebook.
+intro: >-
+  The world of technology is changing fast, and businesses need to adapt quickly to stay ahead of the curve.
+New digital solutions are emerging almost every day, from automated artificial intelligence (AI) systems and Internet of Things (IoT) devices to virtual assistants and blockchain technology.

+  Every business needs a strategy for dealing with tech disruption, but that's no easy task.
+New technologies emerge so quickly that it can be hard to know which ones are worth worrying about, let alone how you would adopt them in your own organization.

+  However, the success of any business will always come down to its people and processes as much as its technology.
+The focus of this article isn’t just on the individual technologies themselves but how they could help your business in the future.
 ---

 ## What is Blockchain Technology?